 Increase the capacity of law enforcement and other first responders, criminal justice professionals, and behavioral health providers to identify and effectively respond to individuals with substance use disorders.

-Integrate routine screening for substance abuse and co-occurring disorders into key points in the criminal justice system.
+Integrate routine screening for substance use and misuse and co-occurring disorders into key points in the criminal justice system.